Measurement of $^{3,4}$He($K^-, \pi^0$)$^{3,4}_\Lambda$H reaction cross section and evaluation of hypertriton $\Lambda$ binding energy: Data analysis

 The DAQ system efficiency is measured by comparing the total number of recorded events to that of the triggered events.
 The DAQ efficiency ($\epsilon_{\text{DAQ}}$) is $91.8 \pm 0.7\ (\text{stat.}) ~\%$ for $^4_{\Lambda}$H production and $92.6 \pm 0.4\ (\text{stat.}) ~\%$ for $^3_{\Lambda}$H production.

+The $_\Lambda^{4}\text{H}$ two-body decay events obtained in this experiment should include contributions from both the $_\Lambda^{4}\text{H}$ ground and excited states.
+To extract the ground-state component, we evaluate the contamination from the $_\Lambda^{4}\text{H}$ excited states using the production cross section and angular distribution calculated in Ref. \cite{harada}.
+As a result, the contribution from the $_\Lambda^{4}\text{H}$ excited states that decay to the $_\Lambda^{4}\text{H}$ ground-state and subsequently decay through the two-body channel is evaluated to correspond to 1.6~\%.
+Therefore, the ratio of directly produced $_\Lambda^{4}\text{H}$ ground-states ($R_{g.s./all}$) is determined to be 98.4~\%.
+While the existence of an excited state of $_\Lambda^{3}\text{H}$ remains unconfirmed, all two-body decays of $_\Lambda^{3}\text{H}$ are assumed to originate from the ground-state in this analysis.

 After applying the acceptance and efficiency corrections from Table~\ref{tab:cross-section} to the number of $\pi^-$ signal events from the two-body MWD, we can derive the integrated production cross section with branching ratio applied to two-body MWD for $^{3,4}_{\Lambda}\text{H}$ within the angular range from 0$^\circ$ to 20$^\circ$ in the laboratory frame, which is determined by the coverage of the PbF$_2$ calorimeter.
-As a result, the production cross sections multiplied by the two-body MWD branching ratios are
+The cross section is defined as